okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 ## Configure the SDK, Sign-In Widget, and sample app

-Before you integrate either the SDK or the Widget into your app, you need to understand the configuration settings that you need to add to initialize the SDK and/or the Sign-In Widget.
+Before you integrate either the SDK or the Widget into your app, you need to understand the configuration settings required to initialize the SDK and/or the Sign-In Widget.

 ### Configuration settings